Skip To Main Content

 Federal Funding Overview

-Property Tax Funding
+Property Tax Funding Overview

-• Athletics and other student activities
+• Extracurricular student activities and athletics

 • Funding for Kootenai Technical Education Campus (KTEC)

-The Post Falls School District is grateful patrons have long supported a supplemental levy to bridge gaps between state funding and the true cost to educate Post Falls students.
+The Post Falls School District is grateful that patrons have long supported a supplemental levy to bridge gaps between state funding and the true cost to educate Post Falls students.

-Thank you for reading to learn about our District's finances, for any questions regarding Post Falls School District’s financial information, please contact:
+Thank you for reading to learn about our District's finances.
+For any questions regarding Post Falls School District’s financial information, please contact:

-Katie Ebner | Chief Financial Officer
+Josh Gittel | Chief Financial Officer

 joshua.gittel@sd273.com